Ronan Sheehan (dual player): Political career

 Sheehan was elected to Cork County Council as a Labour Party candidate in the 2009 local elections.
 He was also elected to Mallow Town Council.
 Sheehan lost his seat on the County Council after one term.
+He returned to the council in 2024, having been co-opted onto the council to replace Eoghan Kenny.

+Personal life

+Sheehan is a former student of St Colman's College, Fermoy and Davis College, Mallow.
+He worked as a fitter and turner before acquiring a degree in business studies.
+He is married to Elaine and the couple have four children.